From the Martello Tower to the beach and of course our Irish-style pubs, Halifax has many places that parallel the Dublin locations in Ulysses.

 What is Bloomsday?

-Everything in the book takes place in real locations in Dublin all on one specific day: June 16, 1904.
+Everything in the book takes place in real locations in Dublin all on one specific day: Thursday June 16, 1904.
 June 16th has now become known as "Bloomsday" after the main character, Leopold Bloom.
 Because many of the locations still exist, literature enthusiasts retrace the steps of the main characters across Dublin every June 16.

 Bloomsday isn't only celebrated in Dublin, though.
 It's also done in London, New York, and other cities around the world.
-Often there are readings, screenings, dramatic reenactments, and plenty of authentic food and drink.
+Often there are readings, screenings, dramatic reenactments, musical performances, and plenty of authentic food and drink.

 So What's Happening In Halifax On June 16?